mohsin86/splitTextInMultiline/README.md

 # Split Text Into Multiline : javascript

-#To split a text into multiline based on width
+To split a text into multiline based on width
-#split text into lines javascript by width

 Step to Follow:
 on the script line 2: just change the ElementId